akumar23/Echo-Vault/README.md

 If you are new to LLMs (Large Language Models) and vector search, here is what these features actually do for you:

-### LLM Processing (Local AI)
+### LLM Processing

 **What it is**: An LLM is like having a smart assistant that reads and understands your journal entries.
-Unlike ChatGPT or other online services, this runs entirely on your computer - your private thoughts never leave your machine.
+EchoVault works with any OpenAI API-compatible model server — run Ollama or vLLM locally so your data never leaves your machine, or point it at a cloud provider like OpenAI or Groq if you prefer.

 **What it does for you**:

-1. **Reflections**: After you write entries, the AI reads them and provides thoughtful insights.
+1. **Reflections**: After you write entries, the AI reads them and provides thoughtful insights — cached so they load instantly on return visits and regenerated automatically when you add new entries.
 For example, if you wrote about work stress, it might notice patterns like "You have mentioned feeling overwhelmed on Mondays" and suggest actionable advice.

 2. **Mood Inference**: The AI automatically detects the emotional tone of your entries (on a scale of 1-5) even if you forget to set it manually.
 This helps track your mood over time.